A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Classification Experiments

-\textbf{Results:} Our results are shown in Fig.~\ref{fig:robustness}.
-The boxplots indicate the distributions of accuracy (left) and calibration error (right) over various forms of data corruption with equal levels of intensity.
-We find that the discriminative performance of the BP and iPC models are comparable under distribution shift.
-Both models keep a reasonable classification performance for mild corruptions, but show accuracies going down to chance performance under extreme corruptions.
-The calibration of model output, however, differs strongly: The iPC-trained model yields better calibrated outputs and is able to signal its confidence a lot better.
+\textbf{Results:} Our results are shown in Fig.~\ref{fig:rob_perp}.
+The boxplot indicates the distributions of calibration error over various forms of data corruption with equal levels of intensity, which differ strongly between iPC and BP: The iPC-trained model yields better calibrated outputs and is able to much better signal its confidence.
 This is essential for using the model output as indication of uncertainty.
 On in-distribution data, we observe that iPC yields an average calibration error of $0.05$, whereas BP yields $0.12$.
 Moreover, we observe that the increase in calibration error is a lot weaker for iPC: The median calibration error of the iPC model is lower across all levels of shift intensities compared to that of BP for the mildest corruption.
 Furthermore, iPC displays better calibration up to level 3 shifts than BP does on in-distribution data.
 This has potentially a strong impact of applying either method in safety-critical applications.